ResearchComputing/Documentation/docs/running-jobs/job-arrays.md

 | SLURM_ARRAY_TASK_MAX        | The highest index in the array                 |
 | SLURM_ARRAY_JOB_MIN         | The lowest index in the array                  |

-SLURM provides a set of Job Array specific environment variables.
-For example, `--array=1-3` will result in a set of three tasks which have values similar to these:
+As an example, if a job array was submitted with `--array=1-3`.
+It would result in a set of three tasks with values similar to these:

 ```bash
 # 1